Snaze878/RBR_Bot_MySQL/README.md

 ```bash
 !sync
 ```
-This will update `.env` and download standings into `standings.csv`.
+This will update `.env` and load rally configuration from the sheet.

 ---